basliq/basliq-documentation/docs/intro.md

 ## About this documentation

-This documentation contains information about general engineering process details and application specific developer guides.
+This documentation contains information about general engineering process details and application-specific developer guides.
 If you are looking for a user manual kind of documentation to check what features Luna has, you can visit [luna-manual](https://github.com/basliq/luna-manual).

 :::info
 Check [luna-manual](https://github.com/basliq/luna-manual) for Luna's user manual documentation.